Countly/countly-sdk-documentation/nodejs/next.md

 <h2>SDK Logging</h2>
 <p>
   If you encounter a problem or want to see if everything is working smoothly just turning on the logs during the initialization is all you really need.
+You can do so by setting the debug flag as true, during the init.
+This way you can see the inner workings of the Countly from your console.
 </p>
 <pre><code class="javascript">var Countly = require('countly-sdk-nodejs');